terrywbrady/restBrainstorm/dataFlows.md

     * :node = item uuid
     * returns Array of [MinimalDSO](objectSchema.md#minimaldso)
 * Get bitstreams
-  * GET /api/core/bitstreams/:node/:bundle/:num
+  * GET /api/core/item/:item/bitstream/:bundle/:num
-    * :node = item uuid
+    * :item = item uuid
     * :bundle - defaults to ORIGINAL
-    * :depth = 1 to pull primary bitstream, 0 to pull all, n to paginate
+    * :num = 1 to pull primary bitstream, 0 to pull all, n to paginate
     * ?associated-bundles - defaults to THUMBNAIL - a link to associated bitstreams will be returned with an original bitstream
     * returns array of [Bitstream](objectSchema.md#bitstream)
 * Get Related Items